Temporal Workflow message passing - Signals, Queries, & Updates

 Exceptions in Updates

-• Throw an Application Failure from your Update handler.
-Unlike with Signals, the Workflow will keep going.
+- Throw an Application Failure from your Update handler.

 If you throw any other exception, by default, it will cause a Workflow Task Failure.
 This means the Workflow will get stuck and will retry the handler periodically until the exception is fixed, for example by a code change or infrastructure coming back online.
-Note that this will cause a delay for clients waiting for a result.
+Note that this will cause a delay for clients waiting for an Update result.

 Errors and panics in message handlers in the Go SDK